 Book beforehand, don’t wait until you get to the airport

-As you can see above, if you book your golf bag as extra luggage online, rather than at the airport (if you must pay for extra luggage), the prices are cheaper.
-It might be tempting to leave things until last minute, especially when you haven’t made your mind up.
-However, just bite the bullet and make the payment online to save those pennies (pounds).
+If you book your golf bag as extra luggage online, rather than at the airport (if you must pay for extra luggage), the prices are cheaper.
+It might be tempting to leave things until the last minute, especially when you haven’t made your mind up.
+However, just bite the bullet and make the payment online to save those pennies (or pounds).

 Use a pencil bag